edesgree/react-travel-journal/README.md

 # react travel journal

-The project is to a one page travel journal that shows my last travels.
+The project is to build a one page travel journal that shows my last travels.
 It is a static website using react components and grabbing data from a local data file.
 It is bootstraped with Vite.js.

 🔗 **Live preview:** [here](https://iridescent-chimera-89557b.netlify.app/)